An Attribute-based Method for Video Anomaly Detection: Conclusion

 \section{Conclusion}

-Our paper proposes a simple yet highly effective attribute-based method that pushes the boundaries of video anomaly detection accuracy and interpretability.
-In every frame, we represent each object using velocity and pose representations, which is followed by density-based anomaly scoring.
-These simple velocity and pose representations allow us to achieve state-of-the-art in ShanghaiTech, the most complex video anomaly dataset.
-When we combine interpretable attribute-based representations with implicit deep representations, we achieve top video anomaly detection performance with a 99.1\%, 93.3\%, and 85.9\% AUROC on Ped2, Avenue, and ShanghaiTech, respectively.
-We also demonstrated the advantages of our three feature representations in a comprehensive ablation study.
-Our method is highly accurate, interpretable, and easy to implement.
+We propose a simple yet highly effective attribute-based method for video anomaly detection (VAD).
+Our method represents each object in each frame using velocity and pose representations and uses density estimation to compute anomaly scores.
+These simple representations are sufficient to achieve state-of-the-art performance on the ShanghaiTech and Ped2 datasets.
+By combining attribute-based representations with implicit deep representations, we achieve top VAD performance with AUROC scores of 99.1\%, 93.7\%, and 85.9\% on Ped2, Avenue, and ShanghaiTech, respectively.
+Our extensive ablation study highlights the relative merits of the three representations.
+Overall, our method is both accurate and easy to implement.